Skip to main content

-I tracked 43 hours on my first AI transformation audit.
+I tracked 43 hours on my first AI readiness assessment, before I had a team.
 A law firm, 175 employees, five divisions across Georgia.
 I manually read every document, mapped every process, hand-built ROI projections in spreadsheets.
+I almost priced the discovery at $5K.
+A friend talked me out of it.

 Good thing.
-That audit turned into a $22K project and over $100K in pipeline.
+That discovery turned into a $22K project and over $100K in pipeline.
 If I'd charged $5K, the client would have treated the deliverable like a $5K deliverable.
 The pricing shaped how they valued the work.

 Why AI Audit Pricing Is More Complex Than Traditional IT Audits